synshop/rtfm/docs/Equipment/Danger Room/Wood Lathe.md

 !!! note

-    The lathe speed can only be adjusted one speed level while the lathe is turned off.
+    - The lathe speed can only be adjusted one speed level while the lathe is turned off.
 Before mounting workpieces turn the lathe on and lower the speed for safety
+    - Use of a dust mask, or respirator, is recommended

 ## Chucks and Mounting Tools
 ### Expandable Chuck